At Silverdale Primary Academy, reading is at the core of our curriculum. We want our children to leave our school being:

 The Pleasure Agenda:

-All pupils are read to by an enabling adult on a daily basis.
+- All pupils are read to by an enabling adult on a daily basis.
 This time is protected as we believe it is vital in developing a love of reading and the will to read independently and by choice.
 In these daily quality story time sessions, staff read aloud books at a higher level than the ability of the pupils to the whole class.
 They read with passion and excellent fluency modelling what makes a good reader.
 Books have been selected that compliment the core text in the writing curriculum whilst also promoting cultural capital and engage the interests of the pupils.
-Our quality story time book spine has been planned in a way which promotes the five reading plagues.
-In his book ‘Reading Reconsidered’, Doug Lemov points out that there are five types of texts that children should have access to in order to successfully navigate reading with confidence.
-These are complex beyond a lexical level and demand more from the reader than other types of books.
+Each cohort will have a suite of core texts that will form the depth study for the academic year.
+These texts represent a promise from the school to every pupil that it serves of the literature that it is committed to studying throughout a pupil’s school journey.
+These texts have been mapped carefully to ensure a breadth of experiences, authors, texts and themes is addressed across the Primary years.
+In addition to these texts, there are core poems that each year group will study in detail;

 - Each class has an inviting class library, in addition to our whole school library, where children can access a wide range of genres, and authors including Classical Titles.